ocrmypdf/OCRmyPDF/docs/api.rst

 execution.
 To do this, it will:

 - create a monitoring thread
-- create worker processes (forking itself)
+- create worker processes (on Linux, forking itself; on Windows and macOS, by spawning)
-- manage the signal flags of worker processes
+- manage the signal flags of its worker processes
 - execute other subprocesses (forking and executing other programs)

 The Python process that calls ``ocrmypdf.ocr()`` must be sufficiently